Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\defi{Let $G$ be a $N$-torsion group over a $\Z[1/N]$-algebra.
+\defi[weil-pairings-group]{Let $G$ be an \'etale $N$-torsion group over a $\Z[1/N]$-scheme.
 The torsor constructed in Lemma \ref{pol-torsor-exists} is denoted $\mrm{Pol}(G)$.
 A section of $\mrm{Pol}(G)$ is a \emph{Weil pairing} on $G$.
-If the $N$-torsion $G$ admits a Weil pairing, we call it is \emph{polarized}.}
+If $G$ admits a Weil pairing, we say it is \emph{polarized}.}

 \rem{Let $E$ be an elliptic curve over a $\Z[1/N]$-scheme $S$.
-Then $E[N]$ is a $N$-torsion group over $S$, and the usual Weil pairing is a canonical section of $\mrm{Pol}(E[N])$.}
+Then $E[N]$ is an \'etale $N$-torsion group over $S$, and the usual Weil pairing is a canonical section of $\mrm{Pol}(E[N])$.}